 Now, this is a more delicate subject.
 A day Cinque Terre day trip from Milan is not impossible, but it is not perfect either.

-Since both by car and by train, you will find yourself spending more than 3 hours on the commute, one way, I would recommend considering to spend one night in Cinque Terre.
+Since both by car and by train, you will find yourself spending more than 3 hours on the commute, one way, I would recommend considering spending one night in Cinque Terre.
 That’s if you want to make the best out of the trip.

 Or you can always choose Genoa as your location, and go on a Genoa to Cinque Terre day trip.
 Furthermore, you will have plenty of things to do in Liguria’s capital as well.